Maximize energy resiliency, efficiency, and security with the industry’s leading microgrid control solutions.

-We write every line of our own firmware code, and it is never shared outside the company, so there are no third-party vulnerabilities.
-All SEL devices are designed for a 20-year service life; we proactively notify product owners of updates and any vulnerabilities or security patches for the full life of the product.
+All SEL devices are designed for a 20-year service life; we notify product owners of updates or security patches for the full life of the product.

 With the SEL Microgrid Economic Dispatch Engine, a microgrid can automatically manage energy costs based on weather, fuel cost, utility rates, peak load times, and more.
 These factors can be predetermined or tied to dynamic inputs, such as market prices.

 The microgrid control system also generates historical data that can be used for cost impact estimation and load and generation forecasting.

 This allows you to implement energy storage and peak-shaving strategies to reduce energy cost and use renewable sources when they’re most advantageous.

 Microgrids can include any number of distributed renewable resources and integrate them with other generation sources, giving their owners many options for reducing carbon emissions and pollution.